-- 7. I am instructed by the City of Melbourne legal department to prepare an expert evidence statement to present at the Planning Review Panel hearing in relation to this matter on behalf of the City of Melbourne. - 8.
-My instructions are to consider the following matters (my full instructions are included in Appendix B): - The way in which the proposed Amendment GC81 and its supporting material proposes to require and manage the delivery of public infrastructure, including mandatory contributions and potential contributions through the proposed Floor Area Uplift (FAU); - The extent to which the above are likely to achieve the objectives of the draft Framework Plan in respect of infrastructure delivery; - Suitability of the current rate in the Development Contributions Plan Overlay Schedule X and the potential future use of an Infrastructure Contributions Plans, having regard to the Fishermans Bend Funding and Financing Infrastructure Case Studies Report undertaken by Mesh for the City of Port Phillip.
-(I note that this report was prepared for the City of Port Phillip and hence has not been addressed in my evidence for the City of Melbourne). - The submissions made by Council relating to infrastructure funding, Floor Area Ratio and FAU; - Any other issues associated with shared infrastructure delivery, with a focus on the impacts for the City of Melbourne; - Respond to any specific urban economic issues identified in the 241 submissions including submissions prepared by Council from an independent perspective (we do not expect you to read all of these and will advise you on which are relevant, if any). - 9.
-I am separately engaged by the City of Port Phillip to give evidence in respect of this matter and have prepared a separate evidence statement for each council.
+- 7. I was instructed by the City of Port Phillip to prepare an expert witness statement to present at the Planning Review Panel hearing in relation to this matter on behalf of the City of Port Phillip. - 8.
+My instructions were to consider the following matters: - Review the way in which Amendment GC81 (Amendment) proposes to require and manage the delivery of public infrastructure, and the extent to which this is likely to achieve the objectives of the draft Framework Plan; - · Consideration of the adequacy of the current interim levies collected; - Considerations for the introduction of an Infrastructure Contributions Plan; - The alignment of infrastructure needs to likely development projections, including additional yield likely through the Floor Area Uplift scheme; and - How public benefits are likely to be delivered, and issues for government (such as location, certainty, design). - 9.
+I am separately engaged by the City of Melbourne to give evidence in respect of this matter and have prepared a separate evidence statement for each council.
 The content of my two evidence statements is consistent with the exception of paragraphs hereafter which are highlighted in yellow. - 10.
-I have reviewed the amendment documentation and other relevant public documents, including: - Amendment GC81 documentation and selected submissions (numbers 143, 149, 153, 173, 180, 188, 203, 206, 208, 210, 215, 220); - Fishermans Bend Draft Planning Scheme Amendment GC81 Minister for Planning Part A Response, 19 February 2018 (Part A Submission of the Taskforce) and amended planning controls; - The Planning Review Panel Directions; - Fishermans Bend Framework Draft for Consultation, Department of Environment, Land, Water and Planning (DELWP), 2017; (Framework) - Supporting Fact Sheets exhibited with the Amendment regarding the Floor Area Uplift scheme; - Fishermans Bend Urban Design Strategy, Hodyl and Co, September 2017 (Urban Design Strategy); - Fishermans Bend Community Infrastructure Plan, DELWP, 2017 (Community Infrastructure Plan); - Fishermans Bend Public Space Strategy, Planisphere, April 2017 (Public Space Strategy); - Infrastructure Contributions Plan Guidelines, DELWP, October 2016 (ICP Guidelines);
+I have reviewed the amendment documentation and other relevant public documents, including: - Amendment GC81 documentation and selected submissions (numbers 143, 149, 153, 173, 180, 188, 203, 206, 208, 210, 215, 220); - Fishermans Bend Draft Planning Scheme Amendment GC81 Minister for Planning Part A Response, 19 February 2018 (Part A Submission of the Taskforce) and amended planning controls; - The Planning Review Panel Directions; - Fishermans Bend Framework Draft for Consultation, Department of Environment, Land, Water and Planning (DELWP), 2017; (Framework) - Supporting Fact Sheets exhibited with the Amendment regarding the Floor Area Uplift scheme; - Fishermans Bend Urban Design Strategy, Hodyl and Co, September 2017 (Urban Design Strategy); - Fishermans Bend Community Infrastructure Plan, DELWP, 2017 (Community Infrastructure Plan); - Fishermans Bend Public Space Strategy, Planisphere, April 2017 (Public Space Strategy); - Infrastructure Contributions Plan Guidelines, DELWP, October 2016 (ICP Guidelines); - Development Contributions Guidelines, Department of Sustainability and Environment, March 2007 (DC Guidelines); - Ministerial Direction on the Preparation and Content of Development Contributions Plans, Minister for Planning, 11 October 2016 (DCP Ministerial Direction); - Ministerial Direction on the Preparation and Content of Infrastructure Contributions Plans, Minister for Planning, 20 October 2016 (ICP Ministerial Direction);

-- Development Contributions Guidelines, Department of Sustainability and Environment, March 2007 (DC Guidelines); - Ministerial Direction on the Preparation and Content of Development Contributions Plans, Minister for Planning, 11 October 2016 (DCP Ministerial Direction); - Ministerial Direction on the Preparation and Content of Infrastructure Contributions Plans, Minister for Planning, 20 October 2016 (ICP Ministerial Direction); - Planning and Environment Act 1987 (as relevant to public infrastructure funding) (the Act); - City of Melbourne and City of Port Phillip planning schemes (as relevant to public infrastructure funding); - 11.
-I have also reviewed information provided to me by that I understand are not public documents.
-These include: - Draft Fishermans Bend Development Contributions Plan, SGS, November 2013 (Draft DCP), provided to me by the City of Melbourne; - Draft Development Contributions Options Study, Urban Enterprise, December 2012 (Options Study), provided to me by the City of Melbourne.
-I was a contributing author of this report; - Three Section 173 Agreements provided to me by the City of Port Phillip relating to interim development contributions in Fishermans Bend applying to land at the following addresses: - 89-103 Gladstone Street, South Melbourne; - 164 Ingles Street, Port Melbourne; and - 165-167 Gladstone Street, South Melbourne. - A sample of Planning permits provided to me by the City of Melbourne which contain conditions relating to development contributions in the Lorimer Precinct. - 12.
-I am familiar with Fishermans Bend and the surrounding area. - A copy of the relevant information that is required to accord with the Planning Panels Victoria Expert Evidence is attached at Appendix A to this report.
+- Planning and Environment Act 1987 (as relevant to public infrastructure funding) (the Act); - City of Melbourne and City of Port Phillip planning schemes (as relevant to public infrastructure funding). - 11.
+I have also reviewed information provided to me that I understand are not public documents.
+These include: - Draft Fishermans Bend Development Contributions Plan, SGS, November 2013 (Draft DCP), provided to me by the City of Melbourne; - Draft Development Contributions Options Study, Urban Enterprise, December 2012, provided to me by the City of Melbourne.
+I was a contributing author of this report; - Fishermans Bend Funding and Financing Infrastructure Case Studies Stage 2 and 3 Report, Mesh Planning, January 2018, provided to me by the City of Port Phillip; - Three Section 173 Agreements provided to me by the City of Port Phillip relating to interim development contributions in Fishermans Bend applying to land at the following addresses: - 89-103 Gladstone Street, South Melbourne; - 164 Ingles Street, Port Melbourne; and - 165-167 Gladstone Street, South Melbourne. - A sample of Planning permits provided to me by the City of Melbourne which contain conditions relating to development contributions in the Lorimer Precinct. - 12.
+I am familiar with Fishermans Bend and the surrounding area. - 13.
+A copy of the relevant information that is required to accord with the Planning Panels Victoria Expert Evidence is attached at Appendix A to this report.